 1. Do Your Research

-Critics such as Robert Parker (Wine Advocate), James Suckling, and Decanter release scores and tasting notes during the en primeur season.
-High scores often signal wines with strong investment potential.
+Research comes first, every time.
+Before you put any money into the en primeur market, study the vintage reports coming from respected critics, merchants, and wine journalists.
+Names like Robert Parker through the Wine Advocate, James Suckling, and Decanter all release scores and tasting notes during en primeur season.
+High scores from trusted voices signal wines with strong investment potential.

 - Vintage quality: Exceptional vintage years, often influenced by favorable weather conditions, tend to produce wines with higher aging potential and market demand.